 Do you plan your trip to Cuba?
 Make sure to get your Cuban Tourist Card before to enter the country!

 Maybe we are a bit too dependant on those technique things.
 It feels like a whole new level of stepping out of my comfort zone to do this entire thing.
-To be honest, in the back of my head there is a little voice which says that I cannot do this.
+In the back of my head, there is a little voice which says that I cannot do this.
 That I should rebook my return flight somehow and go back to good old Germany, where at every corner is a WiFi hotspot and GPS is working.

 Get your Cuban Tourist Card right here!